-Then I realize the reason behind all my love for shrimp scampi has got to do with the fact that shrimp scampi is made of all the thing I love the most.
+I realize the reason behind all my love for shrimp scampi pasta has got to do with the fact that it is made of all the thing I love the most.

 - Pasta – I have always been beyond obsessed with past and swear I am a fake Brazilian imported from Italy